Skip to main content

 The most critical feature is financial sovereignty.
 This is built on two pillars.
 First, a 0% processing fee model.
 Unlike hosted platforms that skim a 1% tax off every sale, PayRam's software is free to use.
 Second, 100% control.
 As a non-custodial and self-hosted solution, your customers' payments go directly to your wallets.
 Funds never pass through PayRam's corporate accounts, eliminating all third-party risk.

-The 10-Minute Setup: No Developer Required
+The 5-minute Setup: No Developer Required

 PayRam refutes the self-hosted is hard myth with a simple one-line install script and a guided, graphical user interface (GUI) that requires no command-line knowledge.
 Historically, the benefit of self-hosting came at the cost of complexity.
 PayRam was built to solve this.
 It refutes the myth that self-hosted must be complex.
-Our one-line install script and simple, guided GUI-based setup allow a non-technical merchant to get a server up and running in under 10 minutes, with no command-line knowledge required.
+Our one-line install script and simple, guided GUI-based setup allow a non-technical merchant to get a server up and running in 5 minutes, with no command-line knowledge required.

 SmartSweep Security: No Private Keys on Server